 OK, but what if everybody is wrong?
 Really – what if everyone thinks things are one way, when they are actually another?
 Is that possible?
 What if people are all looking in one direction while the answer lies in another?
 Has there ever been that kind of mass delusion in history?
 Of course there has been – that’s a central theme in the history of science.
 People believe something fundamental for generations.
 It’s obviously wrong, but nobody can see it.
 The first one who points this out is attacked.
 Others speak up and say wait a minute, we should check this out and see if it’s true.
 They do, and it is.
 And then everybody says “Whocoulddaknowed?”

 The oldest example of “everybody knows” is the flat earth delusion that ruled western minds for centuries.
 Maps showed the edges of the earth.
 Then one day – Oops!
 It’s round.
 Whocoulddaknowed?
-Then next the all-powerful church decided to burn heretics who pointed out simple, hard evidence that the world rotated rather than the heavens turning.everyone knew that the earth was the center of the universe and that everything in God’s heavens rotated around God’s earth.
+Then next the all-powerful church decided to burn heretics who pointed out simple, hard evidence that the world rotated rather than the heavens turning.
+Everyone knew that the earth was the center of the universe and that everything in God’s heavens rotated around God’s earth.
 Then one day – Oops!
 Whocoulddaknowed?
 It took the church centuries to apologize to Galileo.
+I doubt he cared.
 Then everyone laughed at the idea of invisible bugs causing disease because everyone knows it’s the vapors.
-Oops! again.
-Really, Whocoulddaknowed?
+Mal Aria.
+Oops!
+Again.
+Really?
+Whocoulddaknowed?
 Little invisible bugs.
 Well I’ll be damned.

 The last words attributed to Jesus were “Father forgive them.
 They know not what they do.”
-I have always believed that Jesus was using those last words not to comment for all eternity on those who were killing him, but on the one thing most responsible for the suffering and death of mankind.
+I have always believed that Jesus was using those last words not to comment for all eternity on those who were killing him, and the evil Romans in general, but on the one thing most responsible for the suffering and death of mankind.

 Here’s the thing.
 We know for sure that pesticide chemicals do exactly what they’re designed to do.
-They interrupt nerve transmissions, they destroy DNA, they poison internal organs, they mutate little bug babies – the scientists are endlessly creative.
+They interrupt nerve transmissions, they destroy DNA, they poison internal organs, they mutate little bug babies – these chemical industry scientists, working dead-center in the traditions of the Nazi nerve gas experiments, are endlessly creative.
 So in the end, it really doesn’t matter whether tobacco is bad or not – we know that pesticides are “bad” for sure.
 They are “xenobiotics” – substances “hostile to life”.
-But so many people are so tied up arguing the evils of Tobacco so passionately and hatefully that they don’t see themselves as precise parallels with the Middle Ages “angels on the head of a pin” debate that consumed generations of “wise men”, while the Tobacco companies are snickering all the way to the bank.
+But so many people are so tied up arguing the evils of Tobacco so passionately and hatefully that they don’t see themselves as precise parallels with the Middle Ages “angels on the head of a pin” debate that consumed generations of “wise men”, while the Tobacco companies, like the wealthy classes that actually ran the Medieval Church for their own benefit, are snickering all the way to the bank.

+All this may sound depressingly true and impossible to overcome, but not so.
 There are laws in place in every community to deal with pesticides as toxic substances, although those laws have been rigged by the pesticide manufacturers to cover what they thought was every contingency.
+Nothing in the Tobacco Master Settlement, or in any other shields the Cartel has erected, can protect them from liability for concealing their longstanding material knowledge of a clear, present danger to smokers and their children.

 That’s the beauty of understanding that there are xenobiotic substances ON the tobacco products.
 It doesn’t matter what you think about tobacco itself, or even what laws and ordinances and regulations say about “tobacco” itself.
 Hate it or love it – doesn’t matter.
-These are products, and they are toxic, and they violate all kinds of laws on that basis.
+These are products, and they are contaminated with known toxic and dangerous substances, and they violate all kinds of laws on that basis.
 If you love Tobacco, you should care.
 If you hate Tobacco, you should care.
 Pesticide-free tobacco products would be a major improvement in the life of a community regardless.

 So there really doesn’t have to be any argument at all about whether or not tobacco is bad and should be controlled – some of the pesticides on the tobacco products being sold in your community are flat illegal and there are available legal remedies that the law says MUST be applied.
-Take that to the bank – and to your health department. and don’t let them stonewall you about “lack of authority” – they have it.
-They have never used it before, and they probably haven’t ever thought about it, but if a toxic substance suddenly falls from the sky into the WalMart parking lot you can bet they won’t be sitting around wondering who is going to handle it.
-If somebody lets loose a can of DDT in a school you can bet that the local authorities aren’t going to call the state police and then wait.
+Take that to the bank – and to your health department. and don’t let them stonewall you about “lack of authority to regulate tobacco products” – they have the authority and the duty to protect the public from pesticide exposure.
+They have never used it before this way, and they probably haven’t ever thought about it, but if a barrel of Cypermethrin suddenly falls from the sky into the WalMart parking lot you can bet they won’t be sitting around wondering who is going to handle it.
+If somebody lets loose a can of DDT in a schoolyard you can bet that the local authorities aren’t going to just call the poison hotline and then wait around.
 Communities can act when they are in immediate peril, and high concentrations of banned pesticide residues in tobacco products being smoked by children in the community meets that definition in spades.

 Pesticides fall into a class of chemicals defined as “toxic substances” in a wide range of environmental and consumer protection regulations and statutes.
 In every state, there are statutes that empower local, county-level health officials to act when toxic substances threaten local public health.
 Yes there are pre-emption laws that forbid local communities from imposing greater restrictions on pesticides than state laws do, but in this case we’re talking about local communities using existing state laws on toxic substances in consumer products that, if detected at the any level, can trigger local action by public health authorities without waiting for permission from the state.
 This strategy may need tweaking in many communities, but because state and federal lawmakers have been incredibly (and perhaps in some cases deliberately) sloppy in writing tobacco product regulations I believe that tobacco product pesticide contamination opens a big wide door for local control.